oddlittleturtle/RadioVault81/README.md

 # Disclaimer
 oddlittleturtle is not associated with the composer in any way.
-There is no endorsement or support from the composer.
-I simply wanted to listen to his music from my Pip-boy in game.
+There is no endorsement or support from the composer or their affiliates.
+I simply wanted to listen to his music from my Pip-boy in the game.

 # SEARCH KEYWORDS
-drunk-turtle drunken-modding special-spork oddlittleturtle YAMA ugh.
+drunk-turtle drunken-modding special-spork oddlittleturtle Vault-81-Radio Guilherme ugh.

 ## writer. weirdo. imaginary friend.